bspeice/speice.io/_posts/2019-09-01-binary-format-shootout.md

 We'll discuss more in detail, but a quick preview of the results:

-- Cap'n Proto can theoretically perform incredibly well, but the implementation had performance issues
+- Cap'n Proto: Theoretically performs incredibly well, the implementation had issues
-- Flatbuffers had some quirks, but largely lived up to its "zero-copy" promises
+- Flatbuffers: Has some quirks, but largely lived up to its "zero-copy" promises
-- SBE has the best median and worst-case performance, but the message structure has a limited feature set relative to Cap'n Proto and Flatbuffers
+- SBE: Best median and worst-case performance, but the message structure has a limited feature set

-# Prologue: Reading the Data
+# Prologue: Binary Parsing with Nom

-Our benchmark system will be a simple data processor; given depth-of-book market data from [IEX](https://iextrading.com/trading/market-data/#deep), serialize each message into the schema format, then read back the message for some basic aggregation.
+Our benchmark system will be a simple data processor; given depth-of-book market data from [IEX](https://iextrading.com/trading/market-data/#deep), serialize each message into the schema format, read it back, and calculate total size of stock traded and the lowest/highest quoted prices.
 This test isn't complex, but is representative of the project I need a binary format for.

 But before we make it to that point, we have to actually read in the market data.
 To do so, I'm using a library called [`nom`](https://github.com/Geal/nom).
-Version 5.0 was recently released and brought some big changes, so this was an opportunity to build a non-trivial program and get familiar again.
+Version 5.0 was recently released and brought some big changes, so this was an opportunity to build a non-trivial program and get familiar.

 If you don't already know about `nom`, it's a "parser generator".
-By combining different smaller parsers, you can build a parser to handle more complex structures without writing all the tedious code by hand.
+By combining different smaller parsers, you can assemble a parser to handle complex structures without writing tedious code by hand.
 For example, when parsing [PCAP files](https://www.winpcap.org/ntar/draft/PCAP-DumpFileFormat.html#rfc.section.3.3):

 ```